bimobject/docs/docs/documentation/guides/creating-your-first-product.md

 ![Image of the material section](/images/product/material-section.jpg)

-This will open a sidepanel where you can search for all materials available in Eando X.
+This will open a sidepanel where you can search for all materials available in EandoX.

 ![Image of the materials sidepanel](/images/guides/creating-your-first-product/add-materials.jpg)